nimiq/tutorial/src/content/tutorial/6-gasless-transfers/5-relay-discovery/content.md

 # Discovering Relays Dynamically

 Hardcoding a relay URL works for demos, but production code needs to discover healthy relays automatically.
-In this lesson you will query the OpenGSN RelayHub contract, vet the results, and pick a relay that is ready to carry your transaction.
-The approach mirrors what the Nimiq wallet uses in production.
+In this lesson, you will query the OpenGSN RelayHub contract, vet the results, and pick a relay that is ready to carry your transaction.
+This approach mirrors what the Nimiq wallet uses in production.

 ---